manos-software/HQ-marketing-skills/business-units/asteris/stabletrack/trial-engagement-definition.md

 - Ensure it includes:
   - user identifier (email or ID)
   - engagement status (green / yellow / red)
-  - usage data if available

-- If using Slack:
+If using Slack:
 - Download the latest report shared by the team
-  - Save as `engagement-report.csv`
+- Save as: engagement-report.csv

 ---

 ### Step 2 — Filter trial users

-- Identify users within active trial window (14 days)
+- Identify users currently in trial (14-day window)
 - Remove:
   - expired trials
   - paying customers